zian999/sp3-bot/README.md

 - [DONE] The author of the Spla3 API recently added support for the SplatFest informaion.
 I am going to add that to my bot too.

-- Currently, the bot is using the stage images from Discord CDN.
+- [DONE] Currently, the bot is using the stage images from Discord CDN.
 Recently, the author of Spla3 API included the urls of stage and weapon images in the API.
 I am going to use those urls in my bot.

 - Support for other language(s).